dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * all write methods `add/set/remove` are `synchronized`, inside they add/remove new value and then replace array
     * get is not synchronized, it just return element from array.
 Since array is volatile, once write operation is done, it would be replaced, and volatile guarantee happened-before, so read would always read latest value
     * since under-the-hood implementation is based on array, `contains` takes O(n) time
-    * if you want `contains` to run O(n) you have to use `ConcurrentHashMap.newKeySet` or combine `AtomicReference` with `HashSet` and replace set on each modification (atomic use volatile inside, so on replace it would guarantee happened-before)
+    * if you want `contains` to run O(1) you have to use `ConcurrentHashMap.newKeySet` or combine `AtomicReference` with `HashSet` and replace set on each modification (atomic use volatile inside, so on replace it would guarantee happened-before)
     Don't confuse:
     * volatile array - means whole object is volatile.
 If you just change one element in one thread, it may be not visible in another.
 But if you replace whole array (with 1 new element) in first thread, then new value would be seen from second thread.
 Basically `CopyOnWriteArrayList` is doing this
     * array of volatile elements - you can use one of `AtomicLongArray/AtomicIntegerArray/AtomicReferenceArray`